 WHERE TO GET MAPS

-If you are looking for paper trekking maps, the best place to get some is Geoland store in Tbilisi.
+If you are looking for the trekking maps of Georgia, the best place to get some is Geoland store in Tbilisi.
 It offers maps of most of hiking destinations (sadly, Samegrelo is still missing).
 Shop is open from 10 am till 6 pm, closed on weekends.
 Luckily, its hiking maps can be bought also at other outdoor stores such as MPlus.

 In Svaneti, you can get solid hiking maps for free at Mestia´s InfoCentre at the main square.
 Another good place is the souvenir shop at the Seti Square (behind the Koshki café), it sells hiking maps from several publishers (Geoland, Terraquest and so on).

 There is also a small enterprise named Hiking maps of Tusheti which, as the name suggests, sells hiking maps of Tusheti.
 Maps can be bought at Tusheti tower guesthouse in Upper Omalo as well as in Kvemo Alvani village at the shop at the crossroads, from which depart the jeeps towards Tusheti.

 If you are for some reason interested in original Soviet military maps, those are accesible too.
 However, for a Westerner they can be quite cryptic as they use Cyrillic script.
 Maps can be accessed here.